Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Related Literature

 A different point of view is provided by the off-loading techniques for distributed computing systems.
-Here, the goal is not to reduce the complexity of deep learning solutions but to move computationally-intensive processing to the high-performing units of the distributed system.
-For example, a framework to optimally offload code to computing units in a pervasive system is proposed in \cite{shi2012serendipity}.
-There, the goal is to minimize either the total communication latency or the overall energy consumption by relying on a directed acyclic graph modelling the computation of the distributed application and taking into account the connectivity issues characterizing mobile devices.
-Similarly, in \cite{berg2014optimal} the code is offloaded to more powerful computing units to reduce energy consumption.
-The goal is to manage the unreliability of wireless communications by considering code checkpoints and common portions of code to be re-used to restart the computation when the communication fails.
-Differently, \cite{hong2013mobile} proposes a high-level programming language to design applications to be run on Fog-Computing Sensor Networks able to hide the heterogeneity of computing nodes and their position in the space.
-Very few works present in the literature encompass the code-offloading of machine learning-based applications in pervasive systems.
-For example, in \cite{cheng2015just} the classification/pattern recognition tasks of the machine learning-based application running on a wearable device are partially offloaded to other computing units (e.g., mobile phones) according to a graph characterizing the distances among the units.
+Here, the goal is not to reduce DL solutions' complexity but to move computationally-intensive processing to high-performing units of the distributed system.
+For instance, a framework to optimally offload code in a pervasive system comprising mobile units is proposed in~\cite{shi2012serendipity}, by either minimizing the total communication latency or the overall energy consumption.
+Differently,~\cite{hong2013mobile} proposed a high-level programming language to design applications meant for Fog-Computing Sensor Networks able to hide the heterogeneity of computing nodes and their position in space.~\cite{hu2019throughput} proposed a low-complexity scheduler that increases the throughput in IoT clusters by relying on tasks duplication and splitting by taking into account communication and computation capabilities, but not IoT units memory constraints.
+Very few works present in the literature encompass the code-offloading of machine learning-based applications in pervasive systems, e.g.,~\cite{cheng2015just} where the classification/pattern recognition tasks of a wearable device are partially offloaded to other computing units (e.g., mobile phones).
 Similarly to our vision, here the priority in the offloading is to move code at first to the closest mobile devices and, then, if needed, to the Cloud.
-In \cite{alam2016multi} a distributed Fog-based architecture is used to support the reinforcement learning task in a multi-agent domain.
-This solution relies on a compiler that defines at design time the mechanisms and the code to be off-loaded from pervasive devices to the Fog.
-Unfortunately, to be effective, these solutions require powerful enough computing units to support the off-loading of the code, an assumption that rarely holds in the considered IoT technological scenario.

-The problem of distributing deep learning solutions has been recently addressed also in the field of edge and fog computing.
-For example, \cite{teerapittayanon2017distributed} introduces a distributed framework for multi-view CNNs operating in edge computing platforms.
-Despite not introducing solutions to deploy the CNN over the pervasive units, this work shares some affinities with the Gate-Classification mechanisms \cite{disabato2018reducing} by considering thresholds on the classifier confidence to skip part of the CNN computation.